Last updated July 2, 2021

 Unlike your LLC Formation Documents, the Operating Agreement does not need to be mailed anywhere.

-You do not need to mail it to the State.
+You don’t need to mail it to the State.

-You do not need to mail it to the IRS.
+You don’t need to mail it to the IRS.

 It is strictly an “internal document”.